Qualifying For Aid and Attendance

 In March 1989, during President George H. W. Bush’s presidency, the Veterans Administration (VA) was elevated to a cabinet-level executive department.
 The Veterans Administration was then renamed the Department of Veterans Affairs, and continued to be known as VA.

 You may have what it takes to be eligible for the “Aid and Attendance” benefit.
-If you would like to use your VA Aid and Attendance funds primarily for home care, call us today toll free 888-314-6075 for more details.
+If you would like to use your VA Aid and Attendance funds primarily for home care or adult day care, call us today toll free 888-314-6075 for more details.